Welding Technology (Certificate)

 Typical employers in the welding industry include structural steel fabricators, custom metal shops, industrial contractors, shipyards, pipe and pressure vessel fabricators, and retail welding sales.

-Goal 1: The welding program will prepare the student for entry level employment in welding.
+Goal 1: The welding program will prepare the graduate for entry level employment in welding.

 Student Learning Outcomes – Students will: